surifirstpin/biplus_documentation/docs/SavingReports.md

 <center><h1>Saving Reports</h1></center>

+Using AcubiThe report build for retreiving the data is saved un
 ## Save under specific tag

 All the data retrieved in analysis section can be saved in any specific tag as shown below.